 Low-carbon hydrogen is a win-win for the climate and Ontario’s economy.
 It can be used to store energy and reduce emissions from heavy industry, long-distance transportation, and heating systems.
 Further, global demand for hydrogen is expected to blossom as its commercial viability is proven – providing Ontario with a promising export opportunity.

-On December 10th, join the Ontario Chamber of Commerce (OCC) to learn how businesses in Ontario are developing and using hydrogen – and how the government is supporting them.
+On December 10th, the OCC hosted a webinar to learn how businesses in Ontario are developing and using hydrogen – and how the government is supporting them.

-On November 4, the Ontario Chamber of Commerce held a launch event for the release of its latest policy report, The Climate Catalyst: Ontario’s Leadership in the Green Global Economy.
+On November 4, the OCC held a launch event for the release of its latest policy report, The Climate Catalyst: Ontario’s Leadership in the Green Global Economy.